JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Widow's Son - raised from dead

+Context: Jesus raised the only son of a widow at Nain from the dead.

 - ΔOS = +1.00 (Restored life)
 - VSA = 0.58
 - Tc = 0.80 (Young man)